-The recently passed Tax Cuts and Jobs Act (TCJA) has implications for all manufacturers, and the window of opportunity for many planning ideas is short.
-Assess the impact of tax reform on your businesses' tax positions immediately.
+Tax reform will affect all manufacturers, and the window of opportunity for many planning ideas is short.
+Assess the impact of tax reform on your business's tax positions immediately.

 December 2017 brought a sweeping tax reform bill into sharp focus.
 The most significant tax legislation in several decades, the Tax Cuts and Jobs Act (TCJA) has implications for manufacturers of all types and sizes.

-The TCJA reduces the taxes on most businesses, whether they’re taxed as a C corporation or as a pass-through entity.
+Tax reform reduces the taxes on most manufacturers, whether they’re taxed as a C corporation or as a pass-through entity.
 The legislation also modifies certain business deductions.
 Some, such as depreciation, will be significantly enhanced while others, like interest expense, will be limited.
 Several deductions and credits have been significantly altered or repealed altogether.

-Although 2017 has come to a close, there are still several things you can do now to optimize your tax position for the 2017 tax year.
+Although 2017 has come to a close, there are still several things manufacturers can do now to optimize their tax position for the 2017 tax year.
 Fiscal-year businesses whose year ends have not yet closed have even more planning opportunities available to them.

 Taking advantage of existing accounting methods often requires certain actions to occur within a specified period of time after the year end.

-Six steps you should take for the 2017 tax year
+Six steps manufacturers should take for the 2017 tax year

 Since the effective rate for business income will decrease for most business taxpayers, many planning items for the 2017 tax year revolve around deferring income into 2018 and accelerating deductions into 2017.
 For a C corporation whose tax rate is dropping from 35 to 21 percent, every dollar of accelerated deduction or deferred income generates a permanent savings of 14 percent.
 Similarly, for a pass-through entity whose tax rate may be dropping from 39.6 to 29.6 percent (after considering the effect of the new qualified business income deduction), the same planning step results in a permanent savings of 10 percent.